Cliff Jumping Spots in New England: Risk Notes, Heights, and Depths

 2. Dorset Quarry — Dorset, Vermont

 Flooded marble quarry with walls from 10 to about 30 feet on the higher edges.
 Center is 40+ feet deep.
 Edges are shallower; watch for shelves.
-The highest jumps are not the safest — the center is the reliable landing.
+The highest jumps are not the lowest-risk ones — the center is the more reliable landing.
 Open the Dorset Quarry guide.

 3. Bolton Potholes — Bolton, Vermont